Eau Claire Express: History

-In the 2007, South Division Championship Series, they faced the 1st Half South Division Champion Green Bay Bullfrogs.
-They won the series 2–1, claiming the 2007 South Division Pennant, another first in franchise history.
-In the 2007 Northwoods League Championship Series, they faced the North Division Champion St. Cloud River Bats and were swept 2–0 by the eventual Northwoods League Champions.
+In 2007, the Express qualified for the NWL playoffs for the first time.
+In the South Division Championship Series, they defeated the Green Bay Bullfrogs, taking two games in a best-of-three series.
+In the 2007 Northwoods League Championship Series, they faced the North Division Champion St. Cloud River Bats and were swept 2–0.
+In 2009, the Express won the NWL South Division to qualify for the playoffs.
+They were eliminated in two games by the La Crosse Loggers in the Northwoods League Divisional round.